 19. Reusable grocery bags that will save you a lot of cents (while saving the environment).

 "Here, the plastic/paper bags costs money (25–50 cents each) so over the years I've probably saved $200–300, and cloth doesn't dig in as hard on your hands." —Emma Cha Black, Facebook

-20. A book that teaches you how to budget, pay off debt, and save money.
+20. A book to teach you how to budget, pay off debt, and save money.

-21. A water bulb that keeps your plants alive by watering them over time.
+21. A water bulb that'll keep your plants alive by watering them over time.

-22. A refillable K-Cup that lets you use any coffee in your Keurig machine.
+22. A refillable K-Cup so you can use any coffee in your Keurig machine (and create less waste).